Jerell/sqa/README.md

 ### Socket io

 Socket.IO is a library that enables real-time, bidirectional and event-based communication between the browser and the server, which makes it perfect for a web chat application such as ours.

+### Deployment

+The front end is deployed with Netlify and the backend with Heroku.